The neural dynamics of auditory word recognition and integration: Discussion

 \section{Discussion}

 This paper presented a cognitive model of word recognition which yielded predictions about the recognition time of words in context $\tau_i$.
 A second neural linking model, the variable model, estimated the neural response to words recognized at early, intermediate, and late times according to the cognitive model's predictions.
 This latter model significantly improved in held-out generalization performance over a baseline model which did not allow for differences in the neural signal as a function of a word's recognition time.
+We also found, however, that a neural model which estimated distinct shapes of the neural response to words based on their surprisal --- not their recognition times --- also improved beyond our baseline, and was indistinguishable from the variable model.
+More elaborate neural linking theories describing how words' features drive the neural response will be necessary to distinguish these models \citep[see e.g. the encoding model of][]{goldstein2022shared}.

-These results are consistent with a two-part model of auditory word recognition and integration, along the lines suggested by \citet{vandenbrink2006cascaded} and \citet[\S 3c]{hagoort2008fractionation}.
+Our positive findings are consistent with a two-part model of auditory word recognition and integration, along the lines suggested by \citet{vandenbrink2006cascaded} and \citet[\S 3c]{hagoort2008fractionation}.
 In this model, listeners continuously combine their expectations with evidence from sensory input in order to load possible lexical interpretations of the current acoustic input into a memory buffer.
 Our model's prediction of a word's recognition time {\(\tau_{i}\)} measures the time at which this buffer resolves in a clear lexical inference.

 A second integration process reads out the contents of this buffer and merges them with representations of the linguistic context.
 Our latency results show that the timing of this process is independent of a listener's current confidence in their lexical interpretations, instead time-locked to word onset.
 This integration process thus exhibits two distinct modes depending on the listener's buffer contents: one \emph{standard}, in which the buffer is clearly resolved, and one \emph{exceptional}, in which the buffer contents are still ambiguous, and additional inferential or recovery processes must be deployed in order to proceed with integration.
 Future work could spell out this distinction mechanistically in order to explain how buffers in the ``exceptional'' state elicit these distinct neural responses.